wymeditor/wymeditor/docs/plugins/included_in_download/structured_headings.rst

   prevent a user from indenting a heading more than one level below its preceding heading.
 * Automatically numbers headings to better outline a document.
-* Provides an optional tool that can be used to automatically fix inproper heading structure in a document (although it's still in development).
+* Provides an optional tool that can be used to automatically fix improper heading structure in a document (although it's still in development).
 * More features to come on further development.